mavryk-network/mavryk-protocol/docs/developer/merge_team.rst

-Octez Merge Team
+Mavkit Merge Team
 ================

-The Octez merge team is a `group of developers
+The Mavkit merge team is a `group of developers
 <https://gitlab.com/groups/tezos/-/group_members>`_
 from different teams of the
 Tezos ecosystem.
 They are automatically selected as approvers when you create a merge request.

-Octez Merge Team Scope
+Mavkit Merge Team Scope
 ----------------------

-The role of the Octez Merge Team is limited to ensuring the quality of what gets merged into Octez, i.e. all of `tezos/tezos
+The role of the Mavkit Merge Team is limited to ensuring the quality of what gets merged into Mavkit, i.e. all of `tezos/tezos
 <https://gitlab.com/tezos/tezos>`_ except :src:`src/proto_alpha/lib_protocol/`.
 By quality, we mean ensuring that the code is as good as it can be, be it at the implementation level or the architecture level.

-The Octez merge team does not decide what contributions are included in the next protocol (``src/proto_alpha/lib_protocol/``).
+The Mavkit merge team does not decide what contributions are included in the next protocol (``src/proto_alpha/lib_protocol/``).
 Companies that contribute to `tezos/tezos <https://gitlab.com/tezos/tezos>`_ reach a consensus to decide what gets in the Alpha protocol,